-We decided it was an opportune time to sell both of the rental properties and utilize the available equity to maximize our annual lump sum payments on our mortgage.
+We decided it was an opportune time to sell both of our rental properties and utilize the available equity to maximize our annual lump sum payments on our mortgage.
 So over a 8 month time frame we sold each property.

 That equity sped up our overall plan by two years, and what was once a 7 year goal was achieved in 5.
 There is no doubt that we were very fortunate to have our rental properties, and also lucky in terms of timing and the market, but we recognize that not everybody is going to have access to an asset of that nature.

-If you don’t have a couple rental properties to fast track your plan, don’t let that discourage you, and don’t dismiss the idea that you can achieve FF.
+If you don’t have a couple rental properties to fast track your plan, don’t let that discourage you, and don’t dismiss the idea that you can achieve Financial Freedom.
 Remember, even if you can just double up your payments, you are on track to pay off your mortgage in about 10 years or less.